wtcooper/DataProductsCourse/RDataViz.md

 Steps to run RDataViz:
  - Save a dataset on your computer
  - Go to https://wtcooper.shinyapps.io/RDataViz
- - Click on "Choose File" button
+ - Click on "Choose File" button on the "Choose File" tab
+ - After loading a dataset, click through the tabs at top to explore

 Data Table and Summary
 ========================================================

-After loading a file, the data will be presented as an interactive Data Table (Data Table tab) a summary will be provided on the opening tab (Choose File):
+After loading a file, a data summary will be provided on the "Choose File" tab (example below), and the data will also be presented in tabular format ("Data Table" tab), providing quick sorting and searching.

 ```